London's #1 Condensation Specialist

 Concerned About Condensation?
-Request Your FREE Site Survey from Environ, London’s Most Reliable and Effective Damp Specialists
+Request Your Free Site Survey from Environ

 Are your windows dripping wet and your walls damp and mouldy?
 Then you have condensation, and you need to act quickly before it causes damage to your home or even your health.

 At Environ, we’ve driven damp out of thousands of London homes and – most importantly – we’ve kept it out.
 We don’t just treat the symptoms, we investigate and eradicate the causes so that you don’t have to keep fighting a losing battle against condensation.

 Water sitting on your walls, windows or windowsills creates the perfect environment for rot and mould to spread.
 If left untreated, your plaster, wallpaper, windowsills or window and door frames could become so damaged that they need to be stripped out and replaced.

 Even worse are the implications for your health.
 The NHS warns about the impact of damp and mould on your health, which increases your risk of “respiratory problems, respiratory infections, allergies or asthma.”

 What causes condensation?